-Anne Ordway recently earned her PhD in rehabilitation science from the University of Washington.
+Anne Ordway is a Senior Research Scientist at the University of Washington.
+She earned her PhD in rehabilitation science from the University of Washington.
 Anne examines disability across the lifespan.
 Her research interests include development of the long-term care workforce, access to healthcare services and supports for people with disabilities, and retirement and labor market exit of individuals aging with a disability.
 Anne has taught courses on systems and organizational change and disability studies and has extensive experience in providing training and technical assistance to the state departments of vocational rehabilitation.
-She is joining the Health and Aging Policy Fellowship through a National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) funded postdoctoral fellowship in rehabilitation policy research at the University of Washington.
-She hopes to gain hands-on experience at the federal level in social and health policy development and implementation as it relates to individuals aging into and with disability.
+She joined the Health and Aging Policy Fellowship through a National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) funded postdoctoral fellowship in rehabilitation policy research at the University of Washington.
+Her primary goal was to gain hands-on experience at the federal level in social and health policy development and implementation as it relates to individuals aging into and with disability.
 Anne also holds a master’s degree in rehabilitation counseling from San Diego State University and a bachelor’s degree in English from John Carroll University.

 U.S. Senate Committee on Health, Education, Labor and Pensions (HELP)